 Remote call ID

 A unique identifier that’s used to correlate CDRs and call legs with each other.
-This ID is used in conjunction with Local call ID to identity the local CDR of a call leg.
+This ID is used with Local call ID to identity the local CDR of a call leg.

 Network call ID